Skip to main content

 Growth Hormone Peptide Therapy

 Peptides represent another class of signaling molecules that can influence various physiological processes.
-Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs are utilized to stimulate the body’s natural production of (GH).
+Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs are utilized to stimulate the body’s natural production of growth hormone (GH).
 This therapy is often sought by active adults and athletes for its potential benefits in anti-aging, muscle gain, fat loss, and sleep quality improvement.

 Key peptides in this category include: